 Article continues after the video below

 It's not the only video game to do this either.
-The dating sim Jurassic Heart grants players the rare opportunity to become involved with a T-Rex, while Knights of the Old Republic and Mass Effect let you flirt (and more) with aliens aplenty.
-All of these titles clearly take artistic licence to entertain and amuse their audience, and contribute to the idea that video games are anomalous when depicting relationships.
+The dating sim Jurassic Heart grants players the rare opportunity to become involved with a T-Rex, while Knights of the Old Republic and Mass Effect let you flirt (and more) with aliens.
+All of these titles clearly take artistic license to entertain and amuse their audience.
+They also contribute to the idea that video games are anomalous when depicting relationships.

-Interspecies relationships aren't the only cause for the medium's odd reputation in the field of love.
+The potential for interspecies relationships isn't the only cause for the medium's odd reputation in the field of love.
 Courting is also a more streamlined process in video games, providing ridiculous consequences.
-By memorising the correct replies to conversational topics, you'll be able to fast track your romance to reach key milestones quicker than what's possible in real life.
+By memorizing the correct replies to conversational topics, you'll be able to fast track your romance to reach key milestones quicker than what's possible in real life.
 While it's commonplace for partners to wait several years before moving in together, marrying, or having children, it's possible to achieve all of this in the space of a few hours on The Sims 4.
 Simply spamming the right combination of buttons and pestering the same person repeatedly is the key to accomplishing this.
-Put simply, the more you harass a stranger the more endeared to you they become.
+Put simply, the more you harass a stranger, the more endeared to you he or she becomes.
 While this is a choice that was made to benefit the overall design of the game, it's included at the expense of any kind of dating accuracy.

 Courting is also simplified in other games, such as Fallout 4.
 Here the idea of repeating an action to attract a love interest reoccurs.
-Playing as the sole survivor, it's possible to cultivate relationships with a whole host of companions, including a ghoul, a synth and a tough-as-nails pit-fighter.
-Each character has their own particular set of likes and dislikes that influence how they react to your actions in game, depending on their individual personalities.
+Playing as the sole survivor, it's possible to cultivate relationships with a whole host of companions, including a ghoul, a synth, and a tough-as-nails pit-fighter.
+Each character has his or her own particular set of likes and dislikes that influence how he or she reacts to your actions in the game, depending on his or her individual personalities.
 By engaging these interests, you can strengthen your relationships and form more meaningful connections with these characters.
-This essentially means that, if the character you're interested in enjoys violence and crime, you can appear more attractive to them by decapitating enemies and looting.
+This essentially means that, if the character you're interested in enjoys violence and crime, you can appear more attractive to him or her by decapitating enemies and looting.
 The chem-addicted brawler, Cait, can be romanced in this manner.
 For every raider you dispatch, your relationship with her will only blossom further.
 Equally, it's possible to impress her by breaking into locked properties, walking around naked, and swigging excessive amounts of alcohol.